The Death of Jean DeWolff: Background

 Jim Owsley has recalled the impact of the shotgun-blast ending of Part 3 of the story, "a cliffhanger so intense, in fact, that we briefly considered pulling it.
 It scared the crap out of me, and I was 23.
 I was imagining soccer moms buying [Spectacular Spider-Man] for their kids by rote, not realizing Sin-Eater was blowing away Betty Brant Leeds inside."

 Peter David revealed that the idea of the Sin-Eater came from an identically named character in the 1979 television film The Incredible Journey of Doctor Meg Laurel, as well as claiming that "virtually no readers, judging by the letters, tumbled to Stan Carter being the Sin-Eater, even though much of his dialogue fairly screamed it.
 I knew they wouldn't.
 First off, I named him Stan.
 Stan is a friendly name to readers after years of association with Stan Lee.
 Second, I made him Jewish.
 Isaac Asimov said if you want to have someone who evil intent must be hidden, make him Jewish and have him speak in semi-Yiddish inverted sentence order.
 You know.
 Like Yoda. ("So a murderer that makes me?")
 Readers will mentally categorize this as someone who is friendly and even comic relief."

 David also praised the story's artist, Rich Buckler, "whose dynamic and energetic storytelling and gritty texture brought the story to pulsing life.
 He gave it the kind of down-and-dirty feeling that we were looking for.
 Kind of Spidey meets Hill Street Blues."

 "Part 3: He Who is Without Sin" has a scene in which the Kingpin dictates a letter to a prospective assassin-for-hire, "Ms C.B.
 Kalish."
-This name is an in-joke in reference to Carol B. Kalish, at that time, Marvel's Direct Sales Manager and Vice President of New Product Development.
+This name is an in-joke in reference to Carol B. Kalish, at that time Marvel's Direct Sales Manager and Vice President of New Product Development.
 Kalish was a good friend of Peter David, who worked under her as a sales assistant.
 David credited Kalish with having made him a comics industry professional.
+Kalish would die five years after that issue was published, in 1991, at the age of 36.